danchoi/fredit/README.md

 * can use a web browser interface to edit files

 One option here is to set up a full Rails development environment on Chad's computer.
-But this option is not attractive at all for several reason.
+But this option is not attractive for several reasons.
 Chad is not familiar with Linux or git.
 I would have to install Ruby, gems, and the RDBMS on Chad's computer for him.
 I would have to teach Chad a lot of things: how to check out the application code from the git repository, how to start the Rails app, how to run migrations,